-It usually takes something drastic for us humans to change our behaviour.
-That is true, but especially so when we’re just behaving the way we always have – for example the way we behave in the workplace, how we communicate and how we lead.
+It often takes something drastic for us humans to change the way we act.
+This is especially true in situations where we are just acting as we always have – for example, the way we behave at work, the way we communicate, or the way we manage.

-The advantage of habits is that they help us build routines that often save us time.
-However, we also risk hanging on to bad habits because we become blind to behaviour that doesn’t work – simply because we don’t see the problem.
+The advantage of habits is that we build up routines, which in many cases save time, but the disadvantage is that we risk perpetuating bad habits and fail to act on the behaviour that does not work – simply because we do not see the problem.

-Let’s reverse the order and take a look at what should make a leader acknowledge the need for another and more effective leadership approach.
-Often, objective signs will reveal the presence of challenges that require a change in leadership behaviour.
+Let us reverse the order and look at what should make a leader recognise that a different and more effective way of leading is needed.
+Because in many cases there will be some objective evidence that there are challenges that require a change in management behaviour.

-Realising the need for change in leadership behaviour may sometimes be helped along by a leadership assessment, which visualises the challenges for the individual leader.
-When the need for change has been acknowledged and understood, the individual leader can start exploring new ways to lead.
-The new methods and habits must then be trained, which will require the assistance of others; be it colleagues, leaders and/or consultants (either external consultants or in-house consultants from the company’s HR department).
+In many cases, the way to this realisation can be through a leadership assessment, through which the challenges become visible to the individual leader, and it becomes clear that changes in the leader’s behaviour are needed.
+Once the need is recognised and understood, the individual leader can begin to work on him/herself and learn new ways of leading.
+The new methods and habits then need to be trained, and in many cases, this will require assistance from others – whether colleagues, leaders and/or consultants (either external or from the company’s own HR department).

-It may be a difficult process, because habits tend to stick and often take time to change.
-And if the required behaviour is far from, and maybe even at odds with, the leader’s natural instincts, it may be very hard work.
-It requires determination from the developing leader and it takes understanding and support from the leader’s leader.
+The process can be difficult because habits tend to stick and often take time to change.
+And if the required behaviour is far from, and perhaps even contrary to, the “nature” of the leaders, it can be a hard slog.
+It requires the backbone of the developing leader, and it requires the understanding and support of the leader.

-It is not until the acknowledgement, learning and training phases are completed that the leader is capable of doing what is necessary to lead in the right way in the actual business context.
-And when the process is successfully completed, the individual leader, and later the entire management layer, is able to change the conditions that are holding back the company’s development and performance.
+Only when the recognition, learning and training phases are over, the leader can do what is necessary to lead in the right way in the context in which he/she works.
+And if the process is not working as it should, first the individual leader and then the whole management team can change the conditions that are holding back.

 Your leadership behaviour is reflected in your employees’ performance